SREEJITA1904/Data-Quality-Framework/README.md

-# Data Quality Monitoring Framework - Sample Project
+# Data Quality Monitoring Framework

-This mini-project demonstrates a simple Data Quality (DQ) framework using CSV files, Python and pandas.
+📌 Demonstrates **data governance, reporting continuity, and quality checks** using Python & pandas.
-It is intentionally lightweight so you can run it on your laptop without Databricks or SAS.
+This project aligns with real-world **Data Analyst roles in BFSI (like Barclays)** where data quality, lineage, and compliance are key.

 ## What is included
 - data/customers.csv  (sample customers)